Dilshan97/android-sdk/README.md

     </application>
     ```

-6. Check if the truecaller app is present on the user's device or not by using the following method
-    ```java
-    TrueSDK.getInstance().isUsable()
-    ```

-    Accordingly, if the truecaller app is present on the device - Create a TrueSdkScope object by using the appropriate configurational settings and use it to initialize the TrueSDK in your android activity's onCreate method:
+6. Create a TrueSdkScope object by using the appropriate configurational settings and use it to initialize the TrueSDK in your android activity's onCreate method:

      ```java
      TrueSdkScope trueScope = new TrueSdkScope.Builder(this, sdkCallback)